Franz Foltz, Ph.D.

 Rolling - There is no specific deadline for applications; applications will be accepted and reviewed throughout the year until the program reaches capacity.

-The master of science degree in science, technology, and public policy enables students to work at the intersection of engineering, science, and public policy.
+The MS degree in science, technology, and public policy enables students to work at the intersection of engineering, science, and public policy.
 The program builds on RIT’s strengths as a technological university, enabling students to interact with faculty members and researchers who are working on scientific developments and technological innovations that drive new public policy considerations.

 The program is interdisciplinary and draws significantly from disciplines and courses of study in the colleges of Applied Science and Technology, Business, Engineering, Liberal Arts, and Science, and is geared toward producing graduates who will make significant contributions in the private, public, and not-for-profit sectors.